What is a CV?

 - Make sure you address these skills and responsibilities in your CV (for example, emphasizing your education credentials and achievements in political science for a political science position).

-- Use a straightforward, readable layout for your CV, using standard headings (e.g., “Work History” or “Awards and Recognitions”) — this avoids any issues with ATS being unable to read your CV.
+- Use a straightforward, readable CV template for your curriculum vitae, using standard headings (e.g., “Work History” or “Awards and Recognitions”) — this avoids any issues with ATS being unable to read your CV.

 - For more ATS pointers, see our ATS tips article.